Creating resources for varying screens

 Android itself runs on many different devices, each having a wide variety of resolutions, screen sizes, and screen densities.
 Android will perform scaling and resizing to make your application work on these devices, but this may result in a sub-optimal user experience.
-For example, images may appear blurry, images may occupy too much (or not enough) screen space which causes the position of UI elements in the layout will overlap or be too far apart.
+For example, images could appear blurry, or they may be positioned as expected on a view.

 A few terms and concepts are important to understand to support multiple screens.